-While the goals were completely reasonable and attainable in years past, the turnover in staff in the OCD prevented us from completing additional housing rehabilitation projects in a timely manner as the current Rehabilitation Specialist was closing out projects that had been started prior to her position with CDBG.
-There continus to be minimal interest in accessing the down-payment and closing cost assistance available.
-Any need for that type of assistance was met by other organizations that provide the same support, like RUPCO, a local non-profit provider of and advocate for quality, affordable housing and community development programs.
+The current Rehabilitation Specialist continued working on closing out projects that had been started prior to her position with CDBG.
+There still continues to be minimal interest in accessing the down-payment and closing cost assistance available, most liekly due to the pandemic and inability for people to obtain loans when their employment may have been at risk.
+Other organizations also provide the same support, like RUPCO, a local non-profit provider of and advocate for quality, affordable housing and community development programs.